teooliver/time-tracker-base-v2/notes.md

 - Add modal asking the user if its first the first time in the app.
   Setup cookies to show/hide cookie base on user response.
 Good for writing diferent types of tests based on cookies.
 - Should I keep using MSW or just mock fetch requests as normal?
+- Extract Wrapper component in tests to jest config

 #### Backend